-All of us find ourselves taking prescription medication at some point in our lives, and many of us are permanently dependent on them to manage ongoing health conditions.
-We put our faith in health care professionals and assume that we are in good hands; that we will get the right medication for our condition.
+We all need to take prescription medication at some point in our lives.
+Many of us are permanently dependent on them to manage ongoing health conditions.
+We put our faith in health care professionals and assume that we are in good hands, trusting that we will be given the right medication for our condition.

 - they have been prescribed the wrong medication, or have been mistakenly given the wrong medication at the pharmacy